Laser Cataract Surgery

 Surgery usually takes only a few minutes to perform and is painless for most patients.
-After the procedure, a patch may be placed over the eye and you will be asked to rest for a while.
-Patients can return home the very same day, but will need someone to drive them home.
-For the next few days, you may experience itching, mild discomfort, fluid discharge and sensitivity to light and touch.
-Dr. Hirschfeld may prescribe eye drops to help the healing process and to reduce the risk of infection.
+After the procedure, a clear plastic shield is placed over the eye.
+Patients return home shortly after the procedure.
+The eye can feel scratchy immediately after the procedure, and it is normal to be a bit light sensitive in the initial post-operative period.
+Dr. Hirschfeld will prescribe eye drops to help the healing process and to reduce the risk of infection.

 Distance and Details

 A variety of IOLS are available to help patients achieve the best possible results from their laser cataract surgery.
 Multifocal IOLs allow for full vision correction at near, intermediate and far distances, often completely eliminating the need for eyeglasses or contact lenses.
 Some IOLs correct astigmatism, allowing patients with astigmatism to be free from the glasses they have had to use for a lifetime.

 In short, laser cataract surgery is a modern miracle, curing patients of their cataracts while simultaneously being freed from their glasses.
 After cataract surgery, many patients are able to drive, attend sporting events and watch movies, as well as perform near tasks such as reading, computer work or crafts, without ever needing to pick up a pair of glasses again.

 To learn more about Laser Cataract Surgery or to make an appointment, call us at 973-331-0300.